Chicken Incubators – including a Homemade Incubator Option

 Something of utmost importance to many home-based chicken farmers is hatching chicken eggs in an incubator.
 These chicken incubators are unique and require a skillful hand to use them.
 Generally, extremely precise conditions are needed for incubating eggs and getting the chicks to come out of their shells.
 Chicken incubators are the technological form of broody hens.
 And there are several various kinds of chicken incubators for your chicken eggs, from a small homemade incubator to large industrial ones.
 And just about everything in between too.

 Chicken incubators on a small scale are a great choice for those keeping backyard chickens.
-Small incubators are perfect for hatching up to 80 eggs at a time.
+Small incubators are perfect for hatching from 3 to up to 80 eggs at a time.
 While large cabinet incubators are available for large scale chicken egg farmers that can take up to 140 eggs and more.
 And if you are interested in how to make an incubator, there are plans readily available for easily constructing your own homemade incubator too.

 Features on a chicken incubator